 The Facility Plant Manager will ensure that a drill of this plan occurs annually, unless a response to an actual event has occurred in the calendar year that activated this Plan.
 Upon completion of the drill, the Compliance Manager will provide evidence of completion.
-The Compliance Manager will notify PUCT staff at least 30 days before the drill with the date, time, and location of the drill.
+The Compliance Manager will notify PUCT staff and the applicable TDEM district coordinator at least 30 days before the drill with the date, time, and location of the drill.